ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/setup/google-cloud-run.md

 ### Deploying ToolJet Database

 If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-Please [follow the instructions here](/docs/setup/env-vars#tooljet-database) for additional environment variables configuration to be done.

 #### PostgREST server

 Follow the steps below to deploy PostgREST server on Cloud run with `gcloud` CLI.

 1. Cloud Run requires prebuilt image to be present within cloud registry.
 You can pull specific PostgREST image from docker hub and then tag with your project to push it to cloud registry.

    ```bash
    gcloud auth configure-docker